 Spring Cleaning is typically the time of year folks go through their closets and weed out clothing they no longer want to keep.
-With good intentions they would like to donate the castoffs for others to use.
-A very noble thought indeed and I wholeheartedly believe in passing thing on to the next person.
+With good intentions, they would like to donate the castoffs for others to use.
+A very noble thought indeed and I wholeheartedly believe in passing things on to the next person.
 HOWEVER…NOBODY WANTS TO ACQUIRE CLOTHING THAT IS DAMAGED.
 Here is a list of things to check for that would render a garment unsuitable for donation.
 Use this ILLUSTRATED checklist to determine what should go in the trash or clothing recycling depository bin.
-Also consider this reference for clothing swaps.
+Also, consider this reference for clothing swaps.

 THROW OUT ITEMS WITH

 - bleach damage